Smithsonian Losing $1 Million A Week

 In addition to the lost revenue for the institution, Skorton in his op-ed also laments the personal financial challenges faced by the more than 4,000 Smithsonian employees who are now approaching their second missed paycheck as a result of the shutdown.
 Ultimately most of these workers will receive back pay once the shutdown ends, though contractors generally will not.
 In either case, workers are on their own when it comes to figuring out how to make ends meet until paychecks resume and back pay arrives.

-Further reaching will be the longer-term effects of the lack of retail operations, with the estimated $1 million a day lost cutting into the the Smithsonian’s $1.4 billion annual budget, which comes from a combination of federal support, philanthropy, and retail.
+Further reaching will be the longer-term effects of the lack of retail operations, with the estimated $1 million a day lost cutting into the Smithsonian’s $1.4 billion annual budget, which comes from a combination of federal support, philanthropy, and retail.

 “Each day of the shutdown has palpable effects on this proud and venerable cultural institution, the people we serve and the members of the Smithsonian family,” Skorton wrote.
 “I hope that these effects will soon come to a halt, and that we will be able to again serve the American public as we have for more than 172 years.”